-- A PDA project will be under the management of a single Project Proponent and listed under a single ACR account. - A PDA project will implement a single ACR-approved methodology (or pair of ACR-approved methodologies, when relevant15). - The Project Proponent shall assess general and project-specific risk factors for a PDA project as for any other project.
+- A PDA project will be under the management of a single Project Proponent and listed under a single ACR account. - A PDA project will implement a single ACR-approved methodology (or pair of ACR-approved methodologies, when relevant21). - The Project Proponent shall assess general and project-specific risk factors for a PDA project as for any other project.
 The risk rating is applied at the overall PDA level. - A PDA project will adhere to a single overarching project Start Date, which corresponds to the earliest Implementation Date among the sites included in the first validation.
 All sites participating in the PDA project must have a site-specific Implementation Date that is the same or after the established project Start Date. - A site or group of sites will be considered "participating" in the PDA project upon its successful validation by an ACR-approved VVB; - A group of sites undergoing validation and entering the project at the same time is considered a "cohort."
-Multiple cohorts may enter the project during the same validation, and may be organized along various site characteristics (e.g., location, quantification approach) to try to facilitate verification efficiencies. - Sites within a cohort must be on the same validation and verification schedule. - The Crediting Period requirements of the chosen methodology can be applied at the site level where the project may report and verify GHG emissions reductions for the duration of each site's individual Crediting Period; however, upon request for a renewed Crediting Period
+Multiple cohorts may enter the project during the same validation, and may be organized along various site characteristics (e.g., location, quantification approach) to facilitate verification efficiencies. - Sites within a cohort must be on the same validation and verification schedule.

-15 Some ACR-approved methodologies may be paired to be used simultaneously on the same project area.
+21 Some ACR-approved methodologies may be paired to be used simultaneously on the same project area.
 This allowance will be specified in the methodologies themselves.